eaydin/cr2fits/README.md

 `cr2fits.py <cr2-filename> <color-index>`

 - cr2-filename: This will obviously be the name of the file to convert.
-- color-index: Can take three values, either 0, 1, 2 which represent Red, Green, Blue respectively.
+- color-index: Can take one of four values, either 0, 1, 2, 3 which represent Red, Green, Blue and Unscaled Raw respectively.

 # Output

 The script will output the FITS file, added the color channel to the name of the output.

 # Change log

+## 2.1.0
+- Added support for unscaled raw output.

 ## 2.0.0
 - Added support for astropy